piyush0920/piyush0920/README.md

 ---

 ### 👨‍💻 About Me
 Detail-oriented Data Professional with hands-on experience in data cleaning, validation, workflow improvement, and working with large datasets.
-Skilled in SQL, Python, Excel, Tableau, and PySpark — supported by the **Google Data Analytics Certification** and currently pursuing an **Executive Diploma in DS & AI (IIIT Bangalore)**.
+Skilled in SQL, Python, Excel, Tableau, and PySpark — supported by the **Google Data Analytics Certification** and currently pursuing an **Executive Diploma in DS & AI (IIIT Bangalore)**
-:contentReference[oaicite:1]{index=1}

 ---